santoshkrsah/Santosh-Portfolio/README.md

 ---

-### 🏁 License
+### 🏁 License-style

-You’re welcome to use, modify, and build upon it freely ⭐
+You’re free to use, modify, and build upon this in any way that suits your needs. ⭐

 ---